alexandrestein/gotinydb/README.md

 ## Acknowledgments

 - I was looking for pure `golang` database for reasonable (not to big) data set.
-I saw [Tiedot](https://github.com/HouzuoGuo/tiedot) long time ago but the index is only for exact match which was not what I was looking for.
+I saw [Tiedot](https://github.com/HouzuoGuo/tiedot) long time ago but the index was only for exact match which was not what I was looking for.